pingcap/docs-cn/reference/tiflash/deploy.md

 It is **not** recommended to deploy TiFlash and TiKV on the same disk to prevent mutual interference.

 Hard disk selection criteria are the same as [TiFlash standalone deployment](#tiflash-standalone-deployment).
-The total capacity of the hard disk is roughly: `the to-be-replicated data capacity of the entire TiKV cluster / the number of TiKV replicas / 2`.
+The total capacity of the hard disk is roughly: `the to-be-replicated data capacity of the entire TiKV cluster / the number of TiKV replicas * the number of TiFlash replicas`.

-For example, if the overall planned capacity of TiKV is three replicas, then the recommended capacity of TiFlash will be one sixth of the TiKV cluster.
-You can choose to replicate part of tables instead of all.
+For example, if the overall planned capacity of TiKV is 1TB, each Region in TiKV has 3 replicas, and each Region in TiFlash has 2 replicas, then the recommended capacity of TiFlash will be `1024GB / 3 * 2`.
+You can choose to replicate part of the tables instead of all.

 ## TiDB version requirements